 A fitness or GPS watch is a wrist-worn device that offers advanced tracking of particular types of exercise or sports.
 Many focus on a specific sport, such as running, cycling, swimming or golf.
 Others offer multi-sport tracking – so you can track your whole workout from the treadmill to the pool.

-Unlike activity trackers, many fitness or GPS watches are able to operate independently to your phone, thanks to built-in GPS.
+There are some activity trackers that have built-in GPS, but it's still not in every device.
+The majority of fitness watches are able to operate independently to your phone, thanks to built-in GPS.
 This means you can leave your phone at home while out for a run or cycle.